Diagnosis And Treatment Of Glioblastoma

 Radiation therapy lasts up to 7 weeks.

 Chemotherapy is prescribed alongside radiation therapy, and is also administered further for around 6 months.

 The treatmens will vary from patient to patient and largely depends on your age, the type and severity of the tumor, and your medical history.

 General risks associated with surgery include: bleeding, infection, iatrogenic stroke, as well as neurological complications such as cognitive abilities being impaired.

 Radiation and chemotherapy can cause fatigue, dermatological problems, nausea/vomiting, loss of hair, headaches, muscle weakness, and infertility.
-Long term side effects include - increased risk of other cancers, hearing loss, weakening of the bones/muscles.
+Long-term side effects include an increased risk of other cancers, hearing loss and weakening of the bones/muscles.

 Diagnosis, symptoms & treatment of Glioblastoma

-There has been as of yet no evident cause found for glioblastomas.
+As of yet, no evident cause of glioblastomas has been found.
 There are several risk factors that may increase your chances of having a glioblastoma and these include your age, your sex (males are more susceptible), and exposure to radiation.
 Genetic disorders such as neurofibromatosis or Turcot syndrome have been shown to have an increased risk of glioblastomas.

 Symptoms associated with glioblastomas are: